 Assets vs. Liabilities

 If assets are resources the company uses to generate income, liabilities are the opposite: These are financial obligations to others.
-Liabilities often include loan payments, mortgages, accrued expenses, and accounts payable (money owed to customers or clients).
-Every company is made up of a mix of assets, liabilities, and equity (investments into the company by founders or outside investors).
+Liabilities often include loan payments, mortgages, accrued expenses, and accounts payable (money the company owes to customers or clients).
+Every company has a mix of assets, liabilities, and equity (investments in the company from founders or outside investors).

-Assets, liabilities, and equity are the building blocks of a company’s finance.
+Assets, liabilities, and equity are the building blocks of a company’s finances.
 They also are the core aspects of the accounting equation — a formula that ensures accuracy in a double accounting system.

 Showing You Understand Assets on a Resume

-If you don’t have work or internship experience in accounting, you can focus on coursework you had that involved core accounting skills, such as understanding assets, liabilities, and equity.
+If you don’t have work or internship experience in accounting, you can focus on your past coursework that involved core accounting skills.
 You can also use your cover letter to describe any experiences you have outside of the professional or academic space.
-For example, you can talk about if you’ve helped a friend or family member balance their small business’s books or organize their company’s finances.
+For instance, you can talk about if you’ve helped a friend or family member balance their small business’s books or organize their company’s finances.

 >>MORE: Check out the top accounting skills you need for your resume.